arc360alt/arc360alt/README.md

 <h2 align="center">My Github Account Is Now 1 Year Old!!!!
 December 29th 2023 - Current</h2>
 <h3 align="center">I am a Self tough Developer from The Northern Hemisphere who mainly codes in Python</h3>

-HAPPY NEW YEARS, FIRST COMMIT OF 2025 (for me at least)

 - 🔭 I’m currently working on **ArcGPT, an AI chatbot, ArcOS, an operating system made in my free time.**

 - 🌱 I’m currently learning **C++ and C#**